1st Day Box Office Collection: Rajinikanth's Darbar takes a Massive Opening!

 Directed by AR Murugadoss, the action thriller has got succeed to convince many critics and received mostly positive reviews for its engaging storyline.
 From the audience also, the film is getting a solid response across the Tamil state as well as in the International market.

-From its dubbed Telugu & Hindi versions, Lyca Productions’ presentation has scored approx. 10.50 crores gross in India and raised its opening day total collection to 45 crores gross including all the versions.
-At the worldwide box office, the film has grossed over 100 crores which is outstanding.
+From its dubbed Telugu & Hindi versions, Lyca Productions’ presentation has scored around 17.70 crores gross in India and raised its opening day total collection to 36 crores gross including all the versions.
+At the worldwide box office, the film has grossed approx. 55 crores which is outstanding.

 As per the current trend, Darbar is expected to remain strong throughout the 4-days extended weekend.
 The Hindi version may get affected due to the release of Tanhaji: The Unsung Warrior & Chhapaak on Friday.
 Akshay Kumar’s already existing Good Newwz is also doing well.